Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Authority of Project Managers

-Project Managers, while not typically present on the construction site daily, hold substantial authority over the project’s broader aspects, including financial, strategic, and contractual decisions.
-Their role is integral in setting the project’s overall direction, making crucial decisions that influence the project’s scope, budget, and timeline.
+Project Managers, whilst not typically present on the construction site daily, hold substantial authority over the project's broader aspects, including financial, strategic, and contractual decisions.
+Their role is integral in setting the project's overall direction, making crucial decisions that influence the project's scope, budget, and timeline.
+Project managers authorise budget variations, approve major subcontractor payments, negotiate contract variations with clients, and make strategic decisions affecting project scope and commercial outcomes.

 Conclusion